-Most people know Photoshop and Illustrator for example, and InDesign to a certain extent.
-But, you can find content on the Adobe Education Exchange which introduces less commonly used platforms like Adobe Spark, Adobe After Effects or Adobe XD.
+Most people know Photoshop and Illustrator, for example.
+But, you can find content on the Adobe Education Exchange covering less common platforms like Adobe Spark, Adobe After Effects or Adobe XD.

 We need something quick and cheap

-Now, let’s move on to the “quick and cheap” graphic design challenge.
-To tackle that challenge, a useful place to access graphic design resources is through Envato.
+Let’s move on to the “quick and cheap” graphic design challenge.
+To tackle that, a useful place to access graphic design resources is Envato.

-Envato offers a combination of services.
+Envato offers a mix of services.
 It’s a design marketplace, where you can directly buy all types of design elements.
-It also offers training tutorials and courses through its Tutsplus service.
+It also offers training tutorials and courses via its Tutsplus service.
 And, it offers a great mock-up and interactive design creation service through Place-it.

 On the Envato marketplace, you can buy and download all sorts of visual assets.

 In addition to graphic design resources like fonts, logos and icons, you can also access and download website themes, royalty free photography, video and audio materials and even code, scripts and plug-ins.

 These types of graphic design resources mean you don’t have to start everything from scratch.